Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Conclusion

-We have proposed a novel framework, capable of learning to transform conditional distributions between general source and target distributions given \textit{unpaired} samples.
-With the same underlying approach, we have also presented extensions capable of approximating the conditional Schr\"odinger bridge problem.
-Our central contribution is a novel algorithmic framework for measures in a conditional Wasserstein space, equipped with a regularized conditional distance metric, an independent conditioning variable flow, and a scaling kernel enforcing structure across the learned vector fields in the conditioning variable.
-We verify our proposed approach through synthetic and real-world tasks, demonstrating stable training, high dimensional scaling, and, finally, demonstrating that CVFM is an effective, simulation-free framework for learning conditional stochastic dynamical processes from unpaired measurements.
+We have proposed Conditional Variable Flow Matching (CVFM), a framework capable of learning to transform conditional distributions between general source and target distributions given \textit{unpaired} samples.
+Building on this foundation, we also present extensions capable of approximating the conditional Schr\"odinger bridge problem.
+Our central contribution is an algorithmic framework equipped with a regularized conditional distance metric, an independent conditioning variable flow, and a conditioning mismatch kernel that enforces \textit{local consistency} across the learned vector fields.
+We verify our approach through synthetic and real-world tasks, demonstrating a robust, simulation-free framework for learning conditional stochastic dynamical processes even in regimes where standard methods suffer from instabilities.